fablio-work/desktop-bin/README.md

 # desktop-bin
-The bit directory for my desktop user account
+The bin directory for my desktop user account

+First attempt at a repo on github.
+Need to see about adding files now...